0xProject/website/README.md

 yarn index_docs
 ```

-The above script will index all the docs found in the `/mdx` folder on [Algolia](https://www.algolia.com/).
+The above script will index all the docs found in the `/MDX` folder on [Algolia](https://www.algolia.com/).
 It's possible to pass in arguments that match the directory names to index only those document types, i.e. `yarn index_docs --indexes 'tools,core-concepts' --environment development` will index tools and core concepts for `development`.

-Running the script updates some of the meta information about the files (relative paths to files and versions of the doc).
+Running the script updates some of the meta-information about the files (relative paths to files and versions of the doc).
 For other types of information (i.e. title, subtitle, tags...) you will have to update it yourself.

 ### Resources